badoo/ota-tools/README.md

 ##Usage:

-**ipa_sign** takes an ipa file, provision file, and the name of the certificate in your keychain that you want to sign with.
+**ipa_sign** takes an ipa file, provision file, the name of the certificate in your keychain that you want to sign with, and optionally the output IPA filename.

     ~/Dropbox/Public/enterprise_builds rbronosky$ ./ipa_sign ~/Downloads/app.ipa ~/provisions/Huge_Enterprises.mobileprovision "iPhone Distribution: Huge Enterprises Inc."
     App has BundleIdentifier 'com.example.myapp' and BundleVersion 2.5